Audi Q2 review

 Opt for Sport trim and up and you’ll get Audi’s Virtual Cockpit, replacing analogue dials with digital ones that can show a wealth of information.
 You can have a conventional layout with traditional dials and an information panel in the middle, a full screen sat nav map or displays that show music, phone or trip computer information more prominently.
 It’s well worth having.

 All trims get an 8.3-inch infotainment system that’s controlled by a rotary dial between the seats, much like BMW’s iDrive.
-The screen isn’t touch sensitive which can make putting an address into the sat nav irritation when you’re stationary, it does prove safer to use on the move.
+The screen isn’t touch sensitive which can make putting an address into the sat nav irritation when you’re stationary, although it does prove safer to use on the move.
 That’s helped by a selection of physical shortcut icons around the dial.

 All models get Apple CarPlay and Android Auto, a DAB radio, Bluetooth and USB connectivity as standard, but you’ll need to upgrade to Sport trim or raid the options list on Technik trim if you want sat nav and online services including an app that allows you to lock and unlock the car remotely.
+Alan said that it was lacking the latest features, but that was not the issue you might think.

 What’s it like to drive?